-We are happy to attend on clients personally to oversee the execution of documents requiring notarial attestation, and many major institutions and companies find this the most effective way of dealing with their notarial requirements.
-Clients are also welcome to attend in person at our offices.
+I am happy to attend on clients personally to oversee the execution of documents requiring notarial attestation, and many major institutions and companies find this the most effective way of dealing with their notarial requirements.
+Clients are also welcome to attend in person at my office.

 Legalisation and Apostilles

 Frequently, once a document has been notarised, some further formalities must be undertaken before it can be sent overseas, generally either in the form of consular legalisation (often referred to simply as “consularisation”) or an apostille.An apostille is a certificate issued by the UK Foreign and Commonwealth Office confirming the signature and seal of the notary and this procedure is accepted in an increasing number of countries.

 However, some countries still require notarial documents to be legalised and the document must in these circumstances be presented to the consulate or other diplomatic representation of the country where the document is to be used.

 Tenders, Bond and Debenture OperationsNotaries are frequently called upon to supervise the opening of tenders for large international contracts to ensure “fair play”.

 Notaries may also be called upon to witness or carry out drawings or other operations relating to foreign bonds and debenture stock, and proceedings such as ballots for share issues where the presence of a notary is required in order to ensure that matters are conducted in a proper and impartial manner.